minusreality/agnostic-serverless-hello-cs/README.md

 This is an example of creating a platform agnostic serverless function.
+The instructions below are meant to be performed in the CLI on your platform and not necessarily in visual studio.

 Working deployment targets:
 - AWS Lambda